Spryx-AI/spryx-devops-workflows/README.md

 - Uses Poetry for dependency management and virtual environments
 - More efficient design with a single job for all quality checks
 - Requires tox-gh-actions plugin which maps GitHub's Python version to tox environments
-- Coverage reports are automatically uploaded to Codecov
+- Coverage reports are automatically uploaded to Codecov when enabled
 - The public release workflow will proceed even if tests fail, but only if `test-matrix` is false
 - Full git history is fetched for proper versioning with tools like setuptools-scm